Friendly fire is an oxymoron. It means one unit firing upon another unit from the same side.

 Submarine attacks near Madagascar.]

-Think of the bombardment of France on D-Day.
+Think of the bombardment of France on D-Day more French civilians were killed on D-Day than both German and Allied soldiers.
 Think of the bombing of industrial sites

 in cities across Europe and Asia.
 Attacks must be made without warning to the target,